DenverArtMuseum/mayer-2024/content/03Junco_essay.md

 [^12]: Gasch-Tomás, “The Manila Galleons in Perspective,” 235.

-[^13]: Patricia Fournier and Roberto Junco, “Archaeological Distribution of Chinese Porcelain in Mexico,” in *Archaeology of Manila Galleon Seaports*, 220.
-See also John M. Goggin, *Spanish Majolica in the New World: Types of the Sixteenth to Eighteenth Centuries* (Yale University Press, 1968); Florence C. Lister and Robert H. Lister, *Sixteenth Century Maiolica Pottery in the Valley of Mexico* (University of Arizona Press, 1982);
+[^13]: For an overview of Chinese porcelain in Mexico as a research topic, see Patricia Fournier and Roberto Junco, “Archaeological Distribution of Chinese Porcelain in Mexico,” in *Archaeology of Manila Galleon Seaports*, 220.

 [^14]: Ibid., 222.